undeconstructed/sample/README.md

 Because it's microservices I've spent time on boilerplate and not really done much implementation, and so there's very little interesting Go code.

-It also doesn't actually do anything, since I haven't yet got to parsing the input feeds, or storing the results.

 I'll probably carry on a bit, since it's actually not a bad project to try out some microservice ideas on.

 ## sample